vicky61992/R_Project_Shiny_Dashboard/README.md

 # What is covered by the Application
 The Following have been cover
 1. About - information about the sport
-2. Top Fighter in different weight category - It cover the visual represntation of Top 5 Fighters
+2. Top Fighter in different weight category - select weight class it shows you two graphs and one top 5 fighters table in selected weight category
 3. Fighter and opponent comparision - Head to Head comparision of fighter and their opponent according weight class & shows the ability of both fighter and opponent in percentage.
 4. Source - In this tab you can find github repository where every data and codes are avialable.